Wakefield & North of England Tulip Society

-English Florists' Tulips had their peak of popularity in the early Nineteenth Century, with many florist's societies growing the tulip and other florist's flowers like the ranunculus, carnation, anemone and the auricula, when standards of what represented a good flower were first laid down.
+English Florists’ Tulips were at the peak of their popularity in the early Nineteenth Century, with many florists societies growing the tulip and other florists flowers like the ranunculus, carnation, anemone and the auricula.
+It was also when standards of what represented a good flower were first laid down.

-Since then the number of tulip societies has declined, and when the Royal National Tulip Society closed in 1936, our society held the last remaining tulip shows in Britain.
+At the start of the Twentieth Century there were only four remaining tulip societies, and with when the Royal National Tulip Society closed in 1936, our society was the last remaining one dedicated to growing and holding shows in Britain.

 The flowers do not seem to suffer from infection: one of the oldest cultivars known to us is Habit de Noce (Wedding Coat), dating from the 1790’s, and still grown by Society members today.